Table of Contents

 Another good Excel tip is that you can insert new rows into your document between pre-existing ones.
 If a spreadsheet needs to be ordered and something is forgotten, you do not need to redo the entire document.
 Simply go to the ‘insert’ tab on your ribbon and you can create a new row.

 Finally, understand that you can search for a specific row in your spreadsheet by typing the numbers of the row into the top of your Excel file.
-This works as a numeric version or ctrl+f and can help you to locate data that you otherwise would need to spend hours scouring your workbook for.
+This works as a numeric version or ctrl+f and can help you locate data that you otherwise would need to spend hours scouring your workbook for.

 While there are many ways to organize information, using spreadsheets takes it to the next level.

-Now that you know all about using Microsoft Excel, it’s time to learn more about creating spreadsheets and organizing information.
+Now that you know about using Microsoft Excel, it’s time to learn more about creating spreadsheets and organizing information.
 Check out the ‘guides’ tab on our homepage to learn more about various software that Microsoft offers for your convenience.
 Here, you’ll find articles on Word, Publisher, and other Office programs so that you can get a comprehensive understanding of keeping and storing information!

 This is all for now, I hope you liked the article and will help you.
 Thanks for reading, feel free to share your views in the comments below.
 Thanks and keep visiting back for more posts like this.